lady-h-world/My_Garden/reading_pages/Garden_Market/mini_pipeline4.md

 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Garden_Market_images/notes/stack_ensemble.png" width="766" height="79" />
 </p>

 MLJar generates <b>SHAP dependent plot</b> for each feature.
-The example below came from "4_Default_LightGBM_Stacked", where predicted results from formerly trained models became the features, this is why you are seeing features like "Ensemble_prediction", "Decision_Tree_prediction", etc.
+The example below came from "4_Default_LightGBM_Stacked" algorithm, where predicted results from formerly trained models became the features of models in the next stage, this is why you are seeing features like "Ensemble_prediction", "Decision_Tree_prediction", etc.

 The way SHAP dependent plot works is:

 * Red color means higher (or more positive) prediction value
 * Blue color means lower (or more negative) prediction value

-When a feature is showing positve correlation with its SHAP value, this feature tend to be more important, such as feature Ensemble_prediction and feature 4_Default_LightGBM_prediction shown below.
+* When a feature is showing positve correlation with its SHAP value, this feature tend to be more important, such as feature Ensemble_prediction and feature 4_Default_LightGBM_prediction shown below.

 <p align="left">
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Garden_Market_images/mini_pipeline/mljar_shap_dependent.png" width="1000" height="500" />